Sakakibara Yasumasa: Became famous as Tokugawa-Shitennō

-on November 13, 1585, Ishikawa Kazumasa, senior vassal of the Tokugawa clan, has defected from Ieyasu to Hideyoshi.
-This accident caused Ieyasu to undergone massive reforms of the structures of Tokugawa clan military government.
+On November 13, 1585, Ishikawa Kazumasa, senior vassal of the Tokugawa clan, defected from Ieyasu to Hideyoshi.
+This incident caused Ieyasu to undertake massive reforms of the structures of Tokugawa clan military government.
 At first, Ieyasu ordered Torii Mototada, who served as the county magistrate of Kai, to collect military laws, weapons, and military equipment from the time of Takeda Shingen and bring them to Hamamatsu Castle (Hamamatsu City, Shizuoka Prefecture).
-Later, he also appointed two former Takeda vassals, Naruse Masakazu and Okabe Masatsuna, as magistrates under authority of Ii Naomasa and Honda Tadakatsu, while he also ordered all of former Takeda vassals who now serve him to impart any military doctrines and structures they knew during their service under Takeda clan., and lastly, he ordered the three of his prime generals, the so-called "Tokugawa Four Heavenly Kings," Ii Naomasa, Honda Tadakatsu, and Sakakibara Yasumasa, to serve as supreme commander of this new military regiments.
+Later, he also appointed two former Takeda vassals, Naruse Masakazu and Okabe Masatsuna, as magistrates under authority of Ii Naomasa and Honda Tadakatsu, while he also ordered all of former Takeda vassals who now serve him to impart any military doctrines and structures they knew during their service under Takeda clan.
+Lastly, he ordered the three of his prime generals, the so-called "Tokugawa Four Heavenly Kings," Ii Naomasa, Honda Tadakatsu, and Sakakibara Yasumasa, to serve as supreme commanders of these new military regiments.

 In 1586, according to "Sakakibara clan historical records", Ieyasu sent Yasumasa, Honda Tadakatsu, and Ii Naomasa as representatives to Kyoto, where three of them being regarded as "Tokugawa Sanketsu"(Three great nobles of Tokugawa).
 Then in following month, the three of them joined by Sakai Tadatsugu to accompany Ieyasu in his personal trip to Kyoto, where the four of them became famous as Tokugawa-Shitennō(Tokugawa's Four Guardians".
 Later, Yasumasa was given the title of "'Shikibu-shō'", when accompanying Ieyasu to Osaka to meet with Hideyoshi.

 In 1590, Yasumasa participated in Siege of Odawara, where he led the vanguard troops ambushing Hōjō Ujimasa forces.
 In the end of this campaign, Ieyasu sent Yasumasa and Ii Naomasa with 1,500 soldiers to witness the Seppuku suicide ritual procession of the defeated enemy generals, Hōjō Ujimasa and Hōjō Ujiteru.
 Later in the same year, as the Tokugawa moved to the Kantō region following the campaign of Odawara.
 Shortly after his assignment in Tatebayashi, Ieyasu also assigned Yasumasa as supervisor of administration team which tasked to manage the revenue incomes of Edo domain, which have roughly 1,000,000 kokus.
 In addition of the sons and son-in-laws of Sakakibara Kiyomasa as part of Yasumasa administration team, Ieyasu also transferred another Tokugawa clan officer named Otsuke to assist the team.
 Furthermore, Ieyasu viewed Yasumasa needed more manpower to manage vast domains, so he transferred three of other senior retainers Nagashige Nakane, Tanemasa Harada, and Katsushige Murakami to join the administration team.

 In 1591, Ieyasu Tokugawa brought Yasumasa, Honda Tadakatsu, and Ii Naomasa to participate in the suppression of Kunohe rebellion.